Review: Sophie: Frankenstein’s Hound

 Review:

-The Backups is a great graphic novel!
+I Shall Never Fall in Love is a great historical romance graphic novel!

 Format: Ebook